The Socio-Politics of Legal Design and their Epistemic Consequences

 Legal design has emerged in the last decade as an interdisciplinary practice, at the intersection of law and justice, and human-centred design.
 Legal design research and practice focus on new forms of legal products and service delivery, as well as engaging with legal systems as a whole.
 However, while a refreshed perspective on design is welcomed, there is often the uncritical pursuit of innovation which has led to its application without examining its socio-political consequences.

 Despite the short history of legal design as a discipline, its foundations in human-centred design have been questioned urging for an “expanded practice of inquiry”.
 Justifying all sorts of innovation in the universal needs of users is even more problematic for human-centred design due to its large adoption in industry and the public sector.
 This has turned “the human” into a marketable being, often referred to as the user.
 Where traditionally there was a citizen, now there is a user.
-Placing a market type of human at the centre for the design activity justify the reproduction of systems by placing the spark or inspiration for new products and services in the human-user-consumer.
+Placing a market type of human at the centre for the design activity justifies the reproduction of systems by placing the spark or inspiration for new products and services in the human-user-consumer.
 In the field of law and justice, and in politics and democracy the unquestioned adoption of human-centred design approaches is even more problematic.
 The adoption of such practices in policy and legal design has served as a trojan horse to impose the market values over those of democracy, justice, and equality.

 For more information: